||how did you get started playing music?

 for Raytheon Corporation as a radar engineer on Patriot Missile Defense System and

-projects.
-The original GPS frequencies were secret back then.
-I still have them
+projects. the original GPS frequencies were secret back then.

 on Evolution at the Institute for Contemporary Art and recorded a fine music video too,

-djembes.
-He was so welcoming.
-We had a great, diverse, musical fellowship
+djembes. he was so welcoming. we had a riotous musical fellowship

-going in Cambridge on Wednesday nights.
-I think that is what music is all
+going in Cambridge on Wednesday nights with people of all

 diagnostic purposes, for example, using infrared light to see through the skin